-Each child's degree of readiness differs and is highly individualized, school readiness also entails the capacity of schools to be prepared to serve all children effectively regardless of a child's individual developmental level in each of the five developmental domains of school readiness.
+Since each child's degree of readiness differs and is highly individualized, kindergarten readiness also entails the capacity of schools to be prepared to serve all children effectively regardless of a child's individual developmental level in each of the five developmental domains of school readiness.

 - West Virginia School Readiness Profile 2014